 The next stop was the George Washington Carver National Monument.
 It is not too far off the Interstate, but feels like the middle of nowhere (of course there wasn’t anything exciting on the Interstate either).

 For those not familiar, Carver was born into slavery shortly at some point during the 1860s.
 He went on to become a professor at the Tuskegee Institute and was a huge proponent of crop diversification in the South to combat soil depletion by cotton.
-He was particularly famous for his advocation of planting peanuts as a versatile crop which had many uses.
+He was particularly famous for his advocation of planting peanuts as a versatile crop that had many uses.

 We learned quite a bit more about Carver and his life and there was a short, but nice, trail.
 This site is a prime reason why we are making a point to visit every National Parks site.
 We wouldn’t have necessarily gone out of our way to visit this site but we sure learned a lot and enjoyed it!